bhits/try-policy/README.md

 ## Configure

-This API utilizes [`Configuration Server`](https://github.com/bhits/config-server) which is based on [Spring Cloud Config](https://github.com/spring-cloud/spring-cloud-config) to manage externalized configuration, which is stored in a `Configuration Data Git Repository`.
+This service utilizes [`Configuration Server`](https://github.com/bhits/config-server) which is based on [Spring Cloud Config](https://github.com/spring-cloud/spring-cloud-config) to manage externalized configuration, which is stored in a `Configuration Data Git Repository`.
 We provide a [`Default Configuration Data Git Repository`]( https://github.com/bhits/c2s-config-data).

-This API can run with the default configuration, which is targeted for a local development environment.
+This service can run with the default configuration, which is targeted for a local development environment.
 Default configuration data is from three places: `bootstrap.yml`, `application.yml`, and the data which `Configuration Server` reads from `Configuration Data Git Repository`.
 Both `bootstrap.yml` and `application.yml` files are located in the `resources` folder of this source code.

 We **recommend** overriding the configuration as needed in the `Configuration Data Git Repository`, which is used by the `Configuration Server`.